The official Government Right to Buy website

 The Government has plans to extend Right to Buy to more housing association tenants.
 These plans are currently being developed and if you would like us to keep in touch about progress, you can sign up here.

+More information will follow shortly, including details of when the pilot will launch, which housing associations will be included in the pilot and what the eligibility criteria will be.
 This builds on the small initial pilot run by 5 housing associations, which has now closed.

 The housing associations that took part in the initial pilot and the Local Authority areas are listed in the table below: